 Hall of Fame honorees are chosen because they exemplify the merits and advantages of a liberal arts and sciences education.
 Induction into the Fairmount College Hall of Fame is the highest recognition of outstanding alumni who have had a significant impact on the region, nation and world.

-Elvira J. Valenzuela Crocker, a 1961 alumna with bachelor's degrees in journalism and English literature, is a leader, communicator and feminist.
+Elvira J. Valenzuela Crocker, a 1961 alumna with a bachelor's degree in journalism, is a leader, communicator and feminist.
 Over her career Crocker has served as president of the Mexican American National Women鈥檚 Association, a spokesperson for the U.S. Department of Education, and the director of communications for the Hispanic and Latino communities advocacy group, National Council of La Raza (now UnidosUS).

 Louis E. Sturns, a 1971 alumnus with a bachelor's degree in political science, has served as the first African American Criminal District Court Judge in Tarrant County, Texas; the first African American on the Texas Court of Criminal Appeals, the state鈥檚 highest court for criminal cases; and the first African American president of the Tarrant County Bar Association.